cecortes/VendeSimple/app/docs/CodeBlog.md

 # 21/10/23

 - [x] Add labels/inputs to show the total and taxes.

+---

+# 22/10/23

-- [ ] Add buttons to cancel and save the pedido.
+- [x] Add buttons to cancel and save the pedido.
-- [ ] Finish the modal design to add a new pedido.
+- [x] Finish the modal design to add a new pedido.
+- [ ] Start Modal Edit Pedido.

 ---